BowenFu/matchit.cpp/README.md

 vcpkg install matchit
 ```

+### Option 5.
+Manage with conan

+Now the library has been submitted to [Conan Center Index](https://github.com/conan-io/conan-center-index).

+You can now install the library via conan.

+(Thanks to @[sanblch](https://github.com/sanblch) for adding the support.)

 ## Tips for Debugging

 To make your debugging easier, try to write your lambda function body in separate lines so that you can set break points in it.